mozilla/uniffi-rs/docs/manual/src/bindings.md

 # Generating bindings

-"Bindings" is the term for the non-Rust side of the environment - the generated Python, Swift or Kotlin code which drives the examples.
+"Bindings" is the term for the non-Rust side of the environment - the generated Python, Swift, Kotlin or Ruby code which drives the examples.

 UniFFI comes with a `uniffi_bindgen` which generates these bindings.
 For introductory information, see [Foreign Language Bindings in the tutorial](./tutorial/foreign_language_bindings.md).